The Crimson and the Black (Hidden Empire Book 2)

 Beware of dragons…

-Being a beautiful bon vivant vampire isn’t all it’s cracked up to be—in fact, it can get lonely, not to mention boring.
+Being a rich, beautiful vampire in Victorian England isn’t all it’s cracked up to be.
+In fact, it can get lonely, not to mention boring.
 So when Countess Fyodora Korelev is asked to help find a group of kidnapped selkie girls, she jumps at the chance … only to get the shock of her undead life when a huge, gorgeous Scottish dragon shifter shows up and announces that she’s his fated mate.

-Dragon shifter Callum Brown has been alone for centuries, so he’s in a foul mood as he’s tracking down the Sassenachs who stole his selkie niece.
-But when he runs into a stunning vampiress who sets his blood on fire, he knows he has to claim her even though she refuses to admit she’s his mate.
-Now Callum must use all of his skills to find his niece and seduce his stubborn, beautiful countess.
+Alone for centuries, dragon shifter Callum Brown is in a foul mood as he’s tracking down the Sassenachs who stole his selkie niece.
+But when he runs into a stunning vampiress who sets his blood on fire, he knows he has to claim her—even though she refuses to admit she’s his mate.
+Callum must now use all of his skills to seduce his stubborn, beautiful countess.
+But Fyodora isn’t about to make that easy…

 - Paranormal Romance, Historical Romance